Frequently Asked Questions

 WeatherMAX has been tested in the South Florida Everglades with year round constant exposure to the elements and the color has resisted as well as you would expect of acrylic fabrics.

 WeatherMAX has been tested in the South Florida Everglades with a year round constant exposure to the elements as well as maximum UV exposure, and the color & strength retention have been proven comparable to that of acrylic fabrics, a breakthrough in modified polymer technology.
 We have also run accelerated UV testing in our certified labs, and the results prove that WeatherMAX at 1500 hours (equal to 5 years outdoors) exposure matches acrylics on fabric strength and color retention.
 WeatherMAX has twice the strength retention of typical marine solution-dyed polyester.

 Care & Cleaning

-You can clean WeatherMAX with a solution of 50% bleach and 50% water and it will not damage the color or the DWR finish.
+You can clean WeatherMAX with a solution of 1 cup bleach per 1 gallon water and it will not damage the color or the DWR finish.